tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 - `git commit` launches your shell editor.
 It is also used to **conclude merges**
 - `git commit -v` puts the diff of your change in the shell editor.
 - `git commit -m <message>` không mở shell editor.
+- `git commit -a` automatically stage all tracked files before the commit.
+Using the option `-am` allows you to add and create a message for the commit in one command.

 `git commit -a -m 'Add new benchmarks'`.
 The `-a` option automatically stage every file that is already tracked before doing the commit, letting you skip the `git add` part.
 You can use `-am` or `-a -m`